gzip4/fbsqlxx/README.md

 namespace fbsql = fbsqlxx;
 ```

-Create a connection to database:
+Create a connection to a database:
 ```c++
 int main()
 {